omelia-iliffe/cpx-geodesic-dome/readme.md

 * Cut 6 pieces of copper tape and adhere them to the outside of the top plate **pinning a strand of conductive thread underneath it**.
 These will be our capacitive buttons for interaction.

 ### Upload the code
 Find the .uf2 file in the files folder and upload this to the circuit playground.
+There are six musical notes with a light effect associated with each of them, so you can play a tune and make a light show at the same time.

 ### Finally,
 Place the geodesic dome on top.
 Enjoy the lights and sounds as you touch the copper tape.